Tom Murton: Career

 Murton had helped establish the correctional system of the new state of Alaska during the 1960s.

 He was teaching at Southern Illinois University when he was hired to reform the Arkansas prison system in 1968.
 He wrote about his experiences there (with co-author Joe Hyams) in Accomplices to the Crime: The Arkansas Prison Scandal, published in 1969 by Grove Press.
 He was unable to find work in the correctional industry after that, and believed he had been blackballed for his work in Arkansas.

 From 1971 to 1979, he taught at the University of Minnesota.
 In 1980, he left full-time teaching and returned to farming, raising wheat and ducks on his mother's farm in Deer Creek, Oklahoma.
 He occasionally taught courses in Corrections in the early to mid-1980s as an adjunct professor at San Jose State University and Chaminade University of Honolulu, which were affiliated at the time in their Criminal Justice programs.
+He was professor of sociology, Oklahoma State University, in 1985.
 He died in Deer Creek in 1990.

 In 1976, he wrote his second book on penal reform, The Dilemma of Prison Reform, published by Holt, Rinehart and Winston.
+He self-published a third book, Crime and Punishment in Arkansas – Adventures in Wonderland in 1985, published in Stillwater, Oklahoma.